-Catheters are fairly rigid structures.
+Catheters are semi-rigid but flexible tubes.
 They drain the bladder but block the urethra.

 The catheter should have a smooth surface with two drainage eyes at the tip that allow for urine drainage.

 Drainage eyes are placed either laterally or opposed.
 Opposing drainage eyes generally facilitate better drainage.

 The most commonly used catheter is a straight-tipped catheter.

 A Coudé-tipped catheter, or Tiemann catheter, is angled upward at the tip to assist in negotiating the upward bend in the male urethra.

 This feature facilitates passage through the bladder neck in the presence of obstruction from a slightly enlarged prostate gland (e.g., in benign prostatic hyperplasia) or through a narrowed stricture in the urethra.

 The Carson catheter is a slightly larger bulb to assist in negation of restrictions.

 The Council catheter features a reinforced hole at the tip of the catheter.